takemaru/graphillion/README.md

 Tutorial
 --------------------------------------------------------------------------------

-If you haven't seen our funny movie, [Time with class!
+If you haven't seen our fun movie, [Time with class!
 Let's count!], please watch it before beginning the tutorial.
 This movie, which has been watched more than a million times, will convince you of a need for Graphillion.
 The summary of this tutorial is also provided as a